 This describes a person who does not allow himself to be misled by any illusions.
-While he is as firm as a rock.
+While he

-- others are letting themselves be dazzled by enthusiasm,

-- he recognizes with perfect clarity the first signs of the time.
+- others are letting themselves be dazzled by enthusiasm, - he recognizes with perfect clarity the first signs of the time.

-- Thus
+Thus

-- he

 - neither flatters those above

 - nor neglects those beneath him;

+- he is as firm as a rock.